 Egypt & Jordan Itinerary

-This is a sample itinerary & can be tailored to your specific needs, depending on the day you fly and the season you travel:
+This is a sample itinerary & can be tailored to your specific needs, depending on the day you fly and the season you travel.
+This suggested itinerary can be tailored to your needs if you would like longer in one destination or leave one out altogether.
+Just get in touch and let our experts tailor your perfect tour:

-Day 1 – Fly from UK to Egypt and enjoy 5-Star All-Inclusive Hotel on the spectacular Red Sea Riviera
+Day 1 – Fly from UK to Egypt and enjoy a relaxing5-Star All-Inclusive Hotel on the spectacular Red Sea Riviera

-Day 11 – Fly to Amman, Jordan for Luxury Hotel Stay and experience an ancient city before travelling to famous Petra.
+Day 12 – Fly to Amman, Jordan for Luxury Hotel Stay and experience the ancient city before travelling to the Dead Sea (excursion included) and then famous Petra, where you will enjoy a guided tour and night or 2 in Petra.

 Day 18 – Fly Back to UK from Jordan.